davidlarrimore/mcp-playground/docs/SIGNED_DOWNLOADS.md

 ## Overview

-When you create documents using any of the document generation MCP services (Excel, Word, PDF, Analytics), the service automatically generates a signed download URL.
+When you create documents using the document MCP (Excel, Word, PDF) or the analytics MCP, the service automatically generates a signed download URL.
 This URL allows secure, time-limited access to download the generated file without requiring authentication.

 ## Features